milonmaze/privacy-terms-observatory-beta/time.com/privacy/privacy_policy.html.md

 Categories of personal information we “sell”: We may “sell” any of the categories of personal information listed above to third parties, except for Professional or employment-related information; and Education information.
 To opt-out of such sales, please go to our California Do Not Sell Page.
 Right to Request Correction of inaccurate personal information.

-You can also make a CPRA access, deletion or “do not sell” request by calling the following toll-free number: +1 (888) 914-9661 PIN 430210.
+You can also make a CPRA access, deletion or “do not sell” request by calling the following toll-free number: +1 (866) 993-1641.